Fritz Grobba: War in Iraq

 On 16 May, Grobba met in Baghdad with Colonel Junck, Rashid Ali, General Amin Zaki, Colonel Nur ed-Din Mahmud, and Mahmud Salman.
 The group agreed to a number of priorities for Fliegerführer Irak.
 The first priority was to prevent the British flying column Kingcol from relieving RAF Habbaniya.
 The second priority was for Iraqi ground forces to take Habbaniyah with air support provided by Fliegerführer Irak.
 An overall priority for the Germans was to provide the Iraqi Army with a "spine straightening".
 Much of the army was known to be terrified of bombing by British aircraft.

 In the end, Fliegerführer Irak failed to make the impact envisioned by the Germans, RAF Habbaniya was not taken by the Iraqi ground forces, and whether or not the Germans stopped Kingcol did not matter.
 The air and ground forces at the besieged air base drove off the Iraqis before Kingcol arrived.
 On 7 May, RAF armoured cars confirmed that the Iraqis on the escarpment above the base were gone.
 It was not until 18 May that Kingcol arrived to "relieve" Habbaniya.
 By 22 May, British and Commonwealth ground forces advancing from Habbaniya took and held Fallujah for good.
 They then began the advance on Baghdad.

 On 28 May, Grobba sent a panicked message from Baghdad reporting that the British were close to the city with more than 100 tanks.
-By then, Junck had no serviceable Messerschmitt 110 fighters and only two Heinkel 111 bombers with just four bombs between them.
+By then, Junck had no serviceable Messerschmitt Bf 110 fighters and only two Heinkel He 111 bombers with just four bombs between them.
 Late on 29 May, Rashid Ali, several of his key supporters, and the German military mission fled, under cover of darkness.
 On 30 May, Grobba fled Baghdad.

 Grobba's escape took him through Mosul and then through Vichy French-held Syria.
 A British flying column commanded by Major R. E. S. Gooch and nicknamed Gocol was created to pursue and capture Grobba.
 To accomplish this, Gocol first made its way to Mosul and arrived there 3 June.
 The column then drove west and illegally entered French territory, just prior to the commencement of the Syria-Lebanon Campaign.
 During the week following 7 June Gocol made efforts to capture Grobba.
 The column entered Qamishli in Syria, fully expecting to capture him there, but found that Grobba had already been and gone.
 In the end, Gocol failed in its mission, and Grobba escaped to Nazi occupied Europe.